P/E RATIO: [PASS]

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [FAIL]

 The EPS growth rate for the current quarter, -50.65% must be greater than or equal to the historical growth which is 17.65%.
 Since this is not the case ADM would therefore fail this test.

 EARNINGS PERSISTENCE: [FAIL]

-The final important criterion in this approach is that Earnings Growth be at least 15% per year.
-ADM's long-term growth rate of -13.51%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, fails the minimum required.
+One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
+ADM's long-term growth rate of 17.65%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, passes this test.